HT2-Labs/semantic-release/readme.md

 **ONLY WORKS WITH NODE 8 AND ABOVE IN CI**

 ### Usage
-1. Install it with `npm i -D @ht2-labs/semantic-release`.
+1. Install it with `npm i -D -E @ht2-labs/semantic-release@latest`.
 1. Add a `semantic-release` script to your `package.json` file using one of the [scripts](#scripts).
 1. Use `npm run release` [after successful builds in your CI config](#ci-examples).
 1. Add `GH_TOKEN` to your CI environment.
 If you'd like to use @HT2Bot, @ryansmith94 can provide the token, but you'll need to add @HT2Bot to your repo.